 Applications, or Apps for short, can be a great way for older people to interact with others and keep entertained.
-This is more true now than ever as traditional social options are limited due to Coronavirus restrictions.
-Phones and tablets have become a life line for many; from games and activities for the kids, to online tours for frustrated travellers, to free video calling for families.
+Phones and tablets have become the technology of choice for many; from games and activities for the kids, to online tours for travellers, to free video calling for families.
 There are literally millions of Apps out there, so where to start?

 Words with Friends is one of the most popular games on the app store.
 It is a word-game similar to Scrabble, which allows you to play with – or against – friends.
 It is a relaxed and fun game that you can dip in and out of, and a good way of keeping sociable with your friends and family!

 Try something new or join in with something you love to do with hundreds of online events on Mirthy – including exercise classes, workshops, coffee mornings, talks, singing groups and more…

 Elevate is a brain-training app that is designed to improve a range of cognitive skills, including memory, attention span and processing speed.
 The app provides a rotation of different ‘sessions’ and games, personalised to every person that uses it.
 Elevate is a great app for older people looking to keep their brains sharp!

 Spotify lets you listen to any song you want, when you want, from your home.
 There is a free version of the app with adverts, or you can pay a monthly fee for an advert-free version.
 And if having all of the world’s music in one place wasn’t enough, Spotify is now also full of podcasts.

 Fun Bridge is a great app for Bridge players who aren’t currently able to meet up with their friends to play.
 This easy-to-use app allows you to play Duplicate Bridge from your phone or laptop, and you can challenge your friends or play in online tournaments.
 This app is also suited to Bridge newcomers, teaching you the rules and strategies of the game from scratch – maybe this is a great time to learn a new game!